 In the Catholic Tradition, responsible citizenship is a virtue, and participation in political life is a moral obligation. — Forming Consciences for Faithful Citizenship, No. 13.

 In an era when more and more people worldwide are gaining the right to vote, fewer Americans take advantage of this right.
-Sixty million eligible Americans are not registered to vote.
-In the November 2008 elections, only 64 percent of eligible voters went to the polls.
+In the November 2012 elections, only 64 percent of eligible voters went to the polls.

 Catholic social teaching strongly promotes active citizenship.
 Through our opportunities as citizens, we can help shape a world more committed to protecting human life and dignity and promoting justice and peace.
 In their statement Forming Consciences for Faithful Citizenship, the bishops state, "In the Catholic Tradition, responsible citizenship is a virtue, and participation in political life is a moral obligation" (No. 13).